open-telemetry/oteps/text/metrics/0108-naming-conventions.md

 ## TODO TODO Working Area and Outstanding Questions TODO TODO

+### Fundamental questions - do we need to address this?
-What is a metric?
+* What is a metric?

-What separates a metric from a label?
+* What separates a metric from a label?

--Instrumentation library != namespace- (see note above)
+~Instrumentation library != namespace~ (see note above)

--Hierarchy vs namespace; HTTP request latency in two namespaces-

 Resource?

-Labels, key:vvalue
+Labels, key:value
 - one common label name or metric-specific label names, eg, for CPU metric, **kind**:idle or **cpu**:idle

-Note: We chose the word hierarchy and avoided the word namespace

 * What about things that overlap with tracing span data like upstream/downstream callers or originating systems?